oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity-old.md

 In this lab, you will:

 - Configure auditing and alerts for your target database
+- Review the Activity Auditing dashboard and audit policy
 - Perform activities on your target database to generate audit data
 - Review alerts in Oracle Data Safe
 - Review audit events in Oracle Data Safe